ajhglez99/PyGrader/README.md

-# PyComGrader: A Python Module for Grading C++ Programs
+# PyComGrader: A Python Package for Grading C++ Programs

 ## Table of Contents
 - [Introduction](#introduction)